Campaign of the Month: June 2014

 Collapse of the Taurian Colonies : The only major nation to rise to power after this time, was that of Selich the Great, who held his nation together for decades, and under the rule of his son and grandson, held a planetary dynasty for nearly 75 years ( 2785-2860 ).
 A sudden raid of Mech-wielding bandits on the capital slew the royal guard and Selich III, and threw the world back into chaos and small-scale feudalism when they left the planet.

-Today, Terramatrix is again balkanized, broken up into six dozen or so loosely confederated nation-states.
+Terramatrix is once again balkanized, broken up into about a dozen or so loosely confederated nation-states.
 These countries have real control over their own destinies; each is ruled by corporate nobles, a ruling class of upper-echelon corporations that control the planet’s industries and agriculture.
 With each nation broken into smaller corporate controls, there is little that keeps the nation-states together beyond common trade agreements and whoever has the largest number of guns.